After air crash, Pakistan fights over legacy of rock star-turned-cleric

 Among clerics, Jamshed had his detractors, who branded him a "disco mullah" and mocked his successful clothing brand.

 In 2014, Jamshed was accused of blasphemy by a rival for comments about a wife of Islam's Prophet Mohammad.
-He later apologised.
+He later apologized.

 Others chose only to share his music, both Vital Signs' many hits and religious na'ats, poems praising the prophet.